 If you are in the military, you may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.

 Who pays for your funeral arrangements?
 You can either pay for your plans before you die, or you can set aside money for your survivors to use for this purpose.
 If you don't do either of these things, and there's not enough money in your estate to pay for funeral goods and services, your survivors must cover the costs.

 Embalming is almost never required.
-Virginia law requires a body to be embalmed or refrigerated only if final disposition will not occur within 48 hours.
+Virginia law requires a body to be embalmed or refrigerated only if final disposition won't occur within 48 hours.
 A body may not be embalmed without the express permission of the next of kin or a court order.
-(Virginia Code § 54.1-2811.1 (2018).)
+(Va.
+Code § 54.1-2811.1 (2024).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.